MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-aks.md

 ### Public IPs

-Per Kubernetes design, all Nodes should have a public IP.
-Azure Kubernetes Services does not provide a public IP by default, use this [GitHub](https://github.com/dgkanatsios/AksNodePublicIPController) project to enable this.
+Game clients should be able to connect directly to a Dedicated Game Server, so all Nodes should have a Public IP.
+Azure Kubernetes Services does not provide a public IP by default, use this [GitHub](https://github.com/dgkanatsios/AksNodePublicIPController) project to enable that.

 ## Deployment template